COVID deals new blow to foreign carmakers' Indian dream

-NEW DELHI, June 18 (Reuters) - Foreign automakers' hopes of a booming Indian car market are fading fast as a brutal second wave of COVID-19 infections and limited government room for more stimulus spending suggest a recovery could lag far behind China and the United States.
+NEW DELHI (Reuters) - Foreign automakers’ hopes of a booming Indian car market are fading fast as a brutal second wave of COVID-19 infections and limited government room for more stimulus spending suggest a recovery could lag far behind China and the United States.

 Carmakers that saw nearly a decade of Indian sales growth wiped out in 2020 are expecting a bounce back in demand this year.
 But it is likely to be led by small, affordable cars - a sector dominated by homegrown leader Maruti Suzuki and rival Hyundai - rather than the premium models churned out by most foreign manufacturers, industry executives and analysts say.

-With their Indian factories running well below capacity and sales far behind original hopes, firms like Ford (F.N), Honda (7267.T), Nissan (7201.T), Skoda and Volkswagen (VOWG_p.DE) face difficult decisions about future investments.
+With their Indian factories running well below capacity and sales far behind original hopes, firms like Ford, Honda, Nissan, Skoda and Volkswagen face difficult decisions about future investments.

 “It is a survival issue,” said one senior executive with a Western automaker who declined to be named.